isomerpages/moe-northvistapri/_parents-and-students/Information for Parents/School Services and Fees.md

 ##### MOE Financial Assistance Scheme (MOE FAS) for Students who are Singapore Citizens
 ##### Income Limits

-A student is eligible for MOE FAS if the Gross Household Income (GHI) does not exceed $3000 per month or Per Capita Income (PCI) does not exceed $750 per month.
+A student is eligible for MOE FAS if the Gross Household Income (GHI) does not exceed $4000 per month or Per Capita Income (PCI) does not exceed $1000 per month.

 The introduction of Per Capita Income (PCI) will enable students from larger families to benefit from financial assistance.
 Household members include parents, unmarried siblings and grandparents of the child as well as other dependents living in the same household.
 PCI is computed by dividing the gross household income by the number of the members in the household.
 For more details, please refer to [https://www.moe.gov.sg/financial-matters/financial-assistance](https://www.moe.gov.sg/financial-matters/financial-assistance)

 ##### Benefits under MOE FAS Scheme for Primary Level
-1. Full wavier of $6.50 per month for standard miscellaneous fees
+1. Full wavier of $13 per month for miscellaneous fees
 2. Free textbooks
 3. Free school attire
-4. Transport subsidy of 65% of school bus fares for students taking school bus, or $17 per month from month of approval, for up to $204 per annum for students taking public transport.
+4. Transport subsidy of 70% of school bus fares for students taking school bus, or $21 per month from month of approval, up to $252 per annum for students taking public transport.
 5. Subsidy for 7 meals per 5-day school week from month of approval, for up to 40 school weeks per annum.

 ##### How to apply